at-import/Sassy-Maps/README.md

 ## Requirements

 Sassy Maps is a Sass extension, so you're going to need Sass installed.
 If you do not already have Sass installed, please read [Install Sass](http://sass-lang.com/install).
-Sassy Maps 0.3.x requires *Sass 3.3.0*or higher.
+Sassy Maps 0.3.x requires *Sass 3.3.0* or higher.

-**It is HIGHLY RECOMMENDED that you run all Sass commands through [Bundler](http://bundler.io/)**
+**It is HIGHLY RECOMMENDED that you run all Sass (or Compass if using it) commands through [Bundler](http://bundler.io/)**

 If the compiler you are using is not compatible with the above minimum versions, it will not compile correctly.